 2e.
-Describe your agency's policy on the evaluation and nomination of historic properties to the National Register of Historic Places
+Describe your agency's policy on the evaluation and nomination of historic properties to the National Register of Historic Places as required by Section 110 of the National Historic Preservation Act.
+How has your agency maintained a Section 110 program in light of limited agency budgets?

 Evaluation and nomination of historic properties to the National Register of Historic Places (NRHP) is part of the AFRH-W Historic Preservation Plan (HPP).
 The HPP establishes Implementation Actions for the purpose of achieving "the goal of protecting the historic integrity of the Historic District and its contributing resources, while obtaining the most efficient and productive use in support of the mission of AFRH."
-Implementation Action 'B' states that the entirety of the campus will be nominated to the National Register of Historic Places.
+Implementation Action 'B' of the HPP states that the entirety of the campus will be nominated to the National Register of Historic Places.
 The nomination was completed in 2007, and the entirety of AFRH-W was listed in the NRHP as the AFRH-W Historic District in 2008.
+Since the requirement to nominate the entirety of the campus to the National Register was completed and successful, AFRH has not yet needed additional funding for evaluation and nomination purposes.